OnlyForReinforcementLearning/A-simple-example-MPC/MPC_QP/Readme_QP.md

 # MPC_QP

 The program shows how to use 'quadprog' to achieve MPC for a tracking control problem and thanks some useful MPC code in Github.

+You can easily change code according to you requirements.